Strapontin/ERC-7702-TokenSaver/DOC.md

 This project was inspired from this [spoofing attack](https://drops.scamsniffer.io/transaction-simulation-spoofing-a-new-threat-in-web3/).

-In a world where transactions are subject to MEV, spoofing attacks, or other related thieve of funds scenarios, EOAs are not natively able to sign a transaction and **expect** the desired outcome to happen.
+In a world where transactions are subject to MEV, spoofing attacks, or other related theft of funds scenarios, EOAs are not natively able to sign a transaction and **expect** the desired outcome to happen.

-Since project tries to show how [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) can be used to fix such issue, where every transaction that would end with less funds than expected would revert, covering any loss.
+This project tries to show how [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) can be used to fix such issue, where every transaction that would end with less funds than expected would revert, covering any loss.

 # TokenSaver